Top 10 · CT

 - Oral Medicine Specialists in ConnecticutNon-surgical management of oral disease.

-Dental Public Healths in Connecticut: questions
+Dental Public Health Dentists in Connecticut: questions

 Use the Connecticut State Dental Commission license-lookup at https://portal.ct.gov/dph/practitioner-licensing--investigations/dental-commission.
-Confirm the license is active and check for any disciplinary actions.When should I see a dental public health instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see a dental public health dentist instead of a general dentist?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.